By James McCarten, The Canadian Press on January 6, 2021.

-Adding to the tension is the shifting political landscape in Georgia, where Democrat Raphael Warnock was elected the state’s first Black senator and Jon Ossoff appears poised to unseat Republican Sen. David Perdue.
+Adding to the tension was the shifting political landscape in Georgia, where Democrat Raphael Warnock was elected the state’s first Black senator and Jon Ossoff defeated Republican Sen. David Perdue.

-Two Democratic victories in Tuesday’s run-off elections would wrest control of the Senate away from the Republicans and provide a clearer path for Biden’s presidential agenda.
+Ironically, those Democratic victories have wrested control of the Senate away from the Republicans, a development that under normal circumstances would have provided a clearer path for Biden’s presidential agenda.

 This report by The Canadian Press was first published Jan.
 6, 2021.